zcmgyu/aws-serverless-es6-api/README.md

 ### Steps for running the example
 This guide assumes you have already [set up an AWS account](http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/AboutAWSAccounts.html) and have the latest version of the [AWS CLI](https://aws.amazon.com/cli/) installed.

-1. From your preferred project directory: `git clone https://github.com/awslabs/aws-serverless-express.git && cd aws-serverless-express/example`.
+1. From your preferred project directory: `git clone https://github.com/zcmgyu/aws-serverless-es6-api.git && cd aws-serverless-es6-api`.
 2. Run `npm run config -- --account-id="<accountId>" --bucket-name="<bucketName>" [--region="<region>" --function-name="<functionName>"]` to configure the example, eg. `npm run config -- --account-id="123456789012" --bucket-name="my-unique-bucket"`.
 This modifies `package.json`, `simple-proxy-api.yaml` and `cloudformation.yaml` with your account ID, bucket, region and function name (region defaults to `us-east-1` and function name defaults to `AwsServerlessExpressFunction`).
 If the bucket you specify does not yet exist, the next step will create it for you.
 This step modifies the existing files in-place; if you wish to make changes to these settings, you will need to modify `package.json`, `simple-proxy-api.yaml` and `cloudformation.yaml` manually.
 3. Run `npm run setup` (Windows users: `npm run win-setup`) - this installs the node dependencies, creates an S3 bucket (if it does not already exist), packages and deploys your serverless Express application to AWS Lambda, and creates an API Gateway proxy API.
 4. After the setup command completes, open the AWS CloudFormation console https://console.aws.amazon.com/cloudformation/home and switch to the region you specified.
 Select the `AwsServerlessExpressStack` stack, then click the `ApiUrl` value under the __Outputs__ section - this will open a new page with your running API.
 The API index lists the resources available in the example Express server (`app.js`), along with example `curl` commands.
+Using CloudWatch to get API logs.

 See the sections below for details on how to migrate an existing (or create a new) Node.js project based on this example.
 If you would prefer to delete AWS assets that were just created, simply run `npm run delete-stack` to delete the CloudFormation Stack, including the API and Lambda Function.
 If you specified a new bucket in the `config` command for step 1 and want to delete that bucket, run `npm run delete-bucket`.
+To reconfig account-id and bucket-name for step 1, you should run `npm run reconfig` and re-run command in step 1.

 ### Creating or migrating a Node.js project based on the example